A topic from the subject of Contributions of Famous Chemists in Chemistry.

 4. Place both test tubes in a boiling water bath for 5 minutes.

-5. Observe the color change in the test tubes.
+5. Observe and record the color change in each test tube.
+The control should remain blue.

-Benedict's reagent is a blue solution that turns green, yellow, orange, and finally red in the presence of reducing sugars like glucose.
-Boiling the reaction accelerates the chemical reaction between glucose and Benedict's reagent.
+Benedict's reagent is a blue solution containing copper(II) ions (Cu2+).
+It acts as an oxidizing agent.
+It turns green, yellow, orange, and finally red in the presence of increasing concentrations of reducing sugars like glucose.

-* Comparing the "Sample" and "Control" test tubes allows us to determine the presence of glucose in the sample.
+Comparing the "Sample" and "Control" test tubes allows for a clear demonstration of the reaction with glucose.

 Significance:

-* The color change from blue to green, yellow, orange, and finally red indicates the increasing concentration of Cu+ ions, which in turn indicates the presence of glucose in the sample.
+The color change from blue to green, yellow, orange, and finally red indicates the increasing concentration of Cu+ ions, directly correlating with the amount of glucose present.
+A more intense color change indicates a higher concentration of glucose.

 Share on: